Trevor Swinburne

 Trevor Swinburne (born 20 June 1953) is an English retired professional football goalkeeper who made nearly 250 appearances in the Football League for Carlisle United.

 He also played league football for Brentford, Lincoln City, Sunderland, Doncaster Rovers and Leeds United.

 Personal life

 Swinburne's father, Tom, and brother Alan were also professional footballers.
-After retiring from football in 1987, Swinburne worked for the Her Majesty's Prison Service and eventually became a governor.
+After retiring from football in 1987, Swinburne worked for Her Majesty's Prison Service and eventually became a governor.

+Thomas Swinburne has a son named Paul Swinburne and 2 others.

 As of 2020 Swinburne was the chairman of Lincoln City Former players association and host of Lincoln City Radio Sports Zone.